The public are able to make a short presentation to the planning committee

 As regards to "Major" applications, officers will determine these applications unless:

-Planning Committee meets usually every five weeks on a Wednesday at 1.00pm.
+Planning Committee meets usually every four weeks on a Wednesday at 1.00pm.
 Meeting dates for Planning Committee are available on the Council's website and the agenda for a particular meeting is published on the Council's website at least five working days before the date of the meeting.
-Due to Covid-19 restrictions, meetings may occur more regularly than five weeks.

 Development Services notify the public of the applications to be considered at a committee meeting by sending notification letters in advance of the relevant meeting.